duncan-s-white/random-quote-machine/README.md

  - Bootstrap CSS framework for styling.
  - Class components.
  - Redux.
-The tutorials on Freecodecamp for React are paired with Redux and therefore, although not necessary, I used this as this was the pattern I was familiar with.
+The tutorials on Freecodecamp for React are paired with Redux and therefore, although not necessary I used this as this was the pattern I was familiar with.